billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

       The format is a free form string but SHOULD follow the language sub-tag format defined in {{!RFC5646}}.
 An example is 'sv_SE'.
-If a supplied locale is unknown to the server, the "locale-unavailable" SHOULD be produced in the error-app-tag in the error output.
-Note that all locales are assumed to be UTF-8, since character encoding for YANG strings and all known YANG modelled encodings and protocols are required to be UTF-8{{!RFC6241}} {{!RFC7950}} {{!RFC7951}}
+If a supplied locale is unknown to the server, the "locale-unavailable" SHOULD be produced for debugging purpose in the error-app-tag in the error output {{!RFC6241}}.
+Note that all locales are assumed to be UTF-8, since character encoding for YANG strings and all known YANG modelled encodings and protocols are required to be UTF-8 {{!RFC6241}}
-      {{!RFC8040}}.
-A server MUST accept a known encoding with or without trailing ".UTF-8" and MAY emit an encoding with or without trailing ".UTF-8".
+      {{!RFC7950}} {{!RFC7951}} {{!RFC8040}}.
+A server MUST accept a known
+      encoding with or without trailing ".UTF-8" and MAY emit an encoding with or without trailing ".UTF-8".
 This means a server must handle both e.g.
       "sv_SE" and "sv_SE.UTF-8" equally as input, and chooses how to emit used locale as output.